mehdibhrm/my-first-repos/README.md

 ========================
 # QuickHash CLI

-A tiny Python CLI to hash files or folders using `md5`, `sha1`, `sha256`, or `blake2b`, with pretty output.
+A tiny Pthon CLI to hash files or folders using `md5`, `sha1`, `sha256`, or `blake2b`, with pretty output.
 Includes CI, tests, and MIT license.

 ## Install
 ```bash